datacamp-content-public/courses-r-from-scratch/chapter1.md

 R has many useful functions that work on data frames.
 Let's start with the function `dim`.

+The `dim` function displays the number of rows and columns in the data frame.

 `@instructions`
 In the code window, you will see the code to call the `dim` function with the `gender_data` data frame as the argument.